mohameddahir57/Data-Analyst-Journey-2026/2.SQL/Dec 10 — Joins.md

 - **INNER JOIN**: The intersection (overlap) properly.
 - **LEFT JOIN**: The entire Left circle + the overlap.
 - **RIGHT JOIN**: The entire Right circle + the overlap.

+## 4. PRACTICE EXERCISES

+ Exercise 1: Show the Order ID, Order Date, and the Name of the customer who placed it.
+ - Use INNER JOIN.

+ Exercise 2: Show ALL customers and the Date of their orders.
+ - Use LEFT JOIN.
+Include customers with no orders.

+ Exercise 3: List the Customer Name, Product purchased (assume a column exists?
+Wait, we don't have an order_items table yet).
+ - Let's stick to simple joins.
+ - Challenge: List the Name of customers from 'Somalia' and their Order Totals.
+ - Only show those from Somalia.

+Exercise 4: Find the total number of orders placed by EACH customer.
+- Hint: This needs GROUP BY which is tomorrow's topic, so let's try something simpler.
+- Review Challenge: List all orders sorted by Order Date (newest first), showing the Customer Name.